 Things to bring:

-- The completed and signed Australian Passport Overseas Application form.
+- The completed and signed Australian Passport Renewal Application form. (if applicable)

 - Two passport photos (see Step 4).

 - A credit card or an EPS card to pay the fee.
 Please see below for details.